-The fourth-year consists of thirty-five weeks of curriculum with sixteen weeks of required clinical rotations, sixteen weeks of clinical electives and a three-week intensive residency preparation experience.
+The fourth-year consists of 37 weeks of curriculum with 14 weeks of required clinical rotations, 20 weeks of clinical or research electives and a three-week intensive residency preparation experience.
 Eleven weeks of vacation are afforded to students in order to prepare for residency program application and interview.